Fabulous Las Vegas: a World Dining Capital

 What is an off-the-Vegas-Strip wine store with a dining patio doing in Eating Las Vegas' Top 10?
 Well, according to Al Mancini, Marché Bacchus is "a world-class French restaurant."

 Offers Max Jacobson, "It was about time that someone challenged the gourmet hegemony of the Strip, and this classy little bistro is doing it in spades."
-Husband-and-wife owners Jeff and Rhonda Wyatt engaged Vegas top toque Alex Stratta to mastermind Marché Bacchus' menu, which now attracts serious epicures.
+Husband-and-wife owners Jeff and Rhonda Wyatt, New Orleans natives, engaged Vegas top toque Alex Stratta to mastermind Marché Bacchus' menu, which now attracts serious epicures.

 - Eating Las Vegas critics' picks at Marché Bacchus: